interlock/Smooth-Line-View/README.markdown

 This view uses two methods of smoothing:

-1. **Catmull Rom spline:** (Shows in red.)
-This seems to have the best results as far as curve smoothing.
+1. **Catmull Rom spline:** This seems to have the best results as far as curve smoothing.
 However it gets _really_ slow over a certain number of points.
 So I switch interpolation methods to the following for more complex curves…
-2. **Bezier Interpolation:** (Shows in green.)
-This method is very fast and doesn't care how complex the path is.
+2. **Bezier Interpolation:** This method is very fast and doesn't care how complex the path is.
 The view uses some math to calculate the control points.
 The results aren't as good as the Catmull Rom but _much_ faster and with more complex shapes the differences are hard to notice.

+### Features

+* Interface for providing your own line drawing renders in the CoreGraphics context
+* Delegate for setting color and width
+* Adjustable capture accuracy, so you can refine the canvas to your applications needs

 ### TODO

 * Implement optimized frame drawing area for Bezier and Catmull
-* Optimize touch events in Canvas to reduce number of events stored
 * Provide way to serialize whole canvas as points
 * Provide easy way to export image of the canvas